-Refusal Reason 2: Development does not meet R-Codes design principles and Local Housing Objectives of the City's Built Form Policy with respect to Street and Lot boundary setbacks
+Refusal Reason 2: Development does not meet R-Code design principles with respect to Street and Lot boundary setbacks

 The application proposes four boundary walls to two lot boundaries on the ground floor in lieu of the R-Codes deemed-to-comply standard of one boundary wall to one boundary.
 The boundary walls are 19.4 metres long in total along the north-west and south-east boundaries in lieu of the deemed-to-comply maximum length of 18.0 metres set by the R-Codes.